 A campylobacter risk management programme has been developed to reduce levels of campylobacter in chicken.
 The programme encompasses a range of projects targeted at different points across the food chain, from farm to fork.

-The Agency is working in partnership with the industry and Defra as part of a Joint Working Group on campylobacter.
+The FSA is working in partnership with the industry and Defra as part of a Joint Working Group on campylobacter.
 The working group is developing a Joint Action Plan, which will help identify and implement interventions that will reduce campylobacter.
-To contribute to this work the Agency is also funding new research in collaboration with the Biotechnology and Biological Sciences Research Council (BBSRC), Defra, the Northern Ireland Department for Agriculture and Rural Development and the Scottish Government, the research forms part of a joint strategy entitled: UK Research and Innovation Strategy for Campylobacter in the food chain.
-More about the working group, the action plan and the Agency’s research on campylobacter can be found at the links at the bottom of the page.
+To contribute to this work the Agency is also funding new research in collaboration with the Biotechnology and Biological Sciences Research Council (BBSRC), Defra, the Northern Ireland Department for Agriculture and Rural Development and the Scottish Government, the research forms part of a joint strategy entitled: UK Research and Innovation Strategy for Campylobacter (UK RISC) in the food chain.
+More about the working group, the action plan and the FSA's research on campylobacter can be found at the links at the bottom of the page.

-To measure progress on the effectiveness of the risk management programme a joint government and industry target to ‘reduce campylobacter in UK produced chickens by 2015’ has been set.
+To measure progress on the effectiveness of the risk management programme, a joint government and industry target to ‘reduce campylobacter in UK produced chickens by 2015’ has been set.

 The campylobacter target